bnomei/kirby-htmlhead/readme.md

   'article:author'    => str::unhtml($page->head_author()),
 ]);
 ```
-- set to `false` you do not need opengraph from this plugin. you can use a [Kirby Page Models](https://getkirby.com/docs/developer-guide/advanced/models) or [Kirby Page Methods](https://getkirby.com/docs/developer-guide/objects/page) to provide these values easily.
+- set to `false` you do not need opengraph from this plugin. you can use a [Kirby Page Models](https://getkirby.com/docs/developer-guide/advanced/models) or [Kirby Page Methods](https://getkirby.com/docs/developer-guide/objects/page) to provide the values `head_author` and `head_description` easily – see examples below.

 ### plugin.htmlhead.feed
 - default: false